 Variations of Dispenser Closures

-- Droppers: Droppers consist of lids attached to a small pipette that allows for the application of stored pharmaceuticals drop by drop.
+- Droppers: Droppers consist of lids attached to a small pipette that allow for the application of stored pharmaceuticals drop by drop.
+Typically attached to glass and plastic dropper bottles.

 - Sprayers: A type of dispenser bottle cap that applies the stored product in a mist form to cover a wide surface area.